tytydraco/yessleep/out/I_Survived_an_Abandoned_Water_Park_But_My_Friends_Werent_So_Lucky.md

 Then, I looked at the dark, oily water at the base of the Maw.
 Just beneath the surface, where the bottom of its huge stretched jaw met the murky depths, a faint shimmer pulsed.
 It was subtle, barely there.
 A heartbeat like rhythm that seem to writhe with an invisible life.
 It pulsed, slow and deliberate.

-KC, seeing the shimmer too, let out a choked whimper.
-He stumbled back from the wall, splashing in the grime.
+Liam, seeing the shimmer too, let out a choked whimper.
+He stumbled back from the ladder, splashing in the grime.
 "It's... it's doing something....
 Oh my God, guys it's fucking breathing..."

-Justin grabbed KC's arm, pulling him.
+Sam grabbed Liam's arm, pulling him.
 "Move!
 We'll try the other side of the pool!"

-The air grew heavy, pressing down, making it hard to breathe.
+The air was now pressing us down, making it hard to breathe.
 I swept my flashlight beam frantically around the pool's rim, searching, pleading for an escape, but there was nothing.
 Just the walls, grime, and the darkness above.

-And as my light swept back towards the Maw, I saw it.
-Just for a second, its eyes narrowed, and the smile grew.
-It was gone a second moment later, but I know what I saw, and I knew what was happening.
+And as my light swept back towards the Maw, its eyes narrowed, and the smile stretched.
+It was gone with a blink of my eye, but I know what I saw, and I knew what was happening.
 The Maw was playing with us now.
 And it had just closed the last exit.

 Suddenly, the smell exploded.
 It punched into my nose, my throat, stealing the air.
 I doubled over, coughing, gagging on the taste.
 My eyes slammed shut, watering.